 Understanding the opportunities which exist will place you in a better position where your music is concerned with potential buyers and users, whether they are individuals for listening and enjoyment, or media companies or content makers needing music for their content.
 The earlier you get yourself educated, the better.

-I’ll be talking about all the various models that exist that I know of, some of which I have used, so that you can make an income from your music.
+We’ll talk about all the various models that exist that are known of, some of which I have used, so that you can make an income from your music.

 These models are: